intheswim/geojson/README.md

 `Mincircle` and `Equidistant` parts are based on materials from Wikipedia and other open sources.

+I am no longer developing RailBandit, this utility has been not used for years, so I am open-sourcing it, perhaps someone finds it useful.

-One visualization tool for vieweing results is here:
+One visualization tool for checking results is here:

 [Geojson.io](https://geojson.io)